 Interview With Hamlet Batista

-2002-2007: Top affiliate marketer, 1st page rankings in Google for Viagra, 7 figures in commissions
+2002-2007: Top affiliate marketer, 1st page rankings in Google for highly competitive keywords, 7 figures in commissions

 2005-2008, 2010: Inventor, granted patents for small business and enterprise SEO technology